ihalseide/nbt/README.md

 # nbt

-This is a Python libary for working with Named Binary Tag (NBT) files and data structures.
+This is a Python libary for reading, writing, and manipulating Named Binary Tag (NBT) files and data structures.

 **NOTE**: this Python package is not fully set up yet (will fix).